-Their line overlapped the Compagnia’s, for they had twice the number of regiments of foot, two of which also possessed sizeable detachments, although in balance, the Compagnia’s individual regiments were substantially larger.
+The Pavonans’ line easily overlapped the Compagnia’s, for they had nearly twice the number of regiments of foot, two of which also possessed sizeable detachments, although in balance, the Compagnia’s individual regiments were substantially larger.

-Despite the obvious disparity in numbers, the Compagnia del Sole’s light horse, a small body of crossbowmen mounted upon horses little better than nags, also moved to the far flank in an attempt to match the foe’s line …
+Despite the disparity in numbers, the Compagnia del Sole’s light horse, a small body of crossbowmen mounted upon horses little better than nags, rushed to the far flank in an attempt to match the foe’s line …

-… which meant they would face a much larger body of pistoliers on the Pavonans’ far left, who were already trotting boldly forwards past the little hamlet.
+… which meant they would face a much larger body of pistoliers on the enemy’s far left, who were already trotting boldly forwards, beside the hamlet.

 “What do you think of the foe, brave Bann?
 Are they the blessed servants of a god?”

 Banhaltte grinned.
-“They dress well enough.
+“Well they dress well enough.
 ‘Twill be a shame to besmear such pretty clothes with blood.”

-Fortebraccio should not have expected anything but bravado from the ensign.
-Many other men were within earshot, and Banhaltte knew what they needed to hear – pondering aloud whether or not they served the god of death was perhaps not the best conversation to have right now.
+Fortebraccio expected nothing less than such bravado from the ensign.
+Many other men were within earshot, and Banhaltte would know what they needed to hear.
+Pondering aloud whether or not the enemy were watched over by the god of death was perhaps not the best conversation to have right now.
 Taking the ensign’s lead, the general laughed.
-Spotting the movement of wagons behind the enemy lines, he declared,
+Then, spotting the movement of wagons behind the enemy lines, he declared,

 “Oh look, brave Bann, they brought even more baggage.
-At this rate, we’re going to end up with too much to carry!”
+At this rate, we’re going to have too much to carry.”

 What happened next was not at all what the general expected.
-Rather than advance as one to bring all their strength to bear as one, the Pavonan line broke up, their handgunners and archers moving ahead, while the main fighting units stayed put.
+Rather than advance in line, to bring all their strength to bear as one, the Pavonan handgunners and archers moved ahead, while the main fighting units stayed put.
 In doing so, their missile troops blocked their heavy horse’s line of advance!
-Maybe the foe was not as confident as he had thought?
-Could it be they planned to fight this battle from a distance, with balls and arrows, being too afraid to engage in melee?
-Or maybe they knew something he did not?
+Maybe the foe was not as confident as he had feared?
+Could it be they planned to fight this battle from a distance, with ball and arrow, too afraid to engage in melee?
+Or was it that they knew something he did not?

-It now dawned on him that the enemy might have more units moving up on the Compagnia’s right flank, obscured by the hamlet, trees and hills, with which they intended to outflank the Compagnia and gain the advantage, just as he had thought his own heavy horse might do.
-If so, they might want to buy time, which would explain their current posture.
-All he could do was hope Captain Scarpa would deal with whatever was on the right, or if not, that the captain would find a way to warn him about it.
+It now dawned on him that the Pavonans might have more units moving up on the Compagnia’s right, obscured by the hamlet, trees and hills, with which they intended to outflank the Compagnia and gain the advantage, just as he had thought his own heavy horse might do.
+If so, they would want to buy time, which would explain their maneouvres.
+All he could do, however, was hope Captain Scarpa would deal with whatever was on the right, or if not, that the captain would find a way to warn him about it.

 What exactly did the enemy have upon that flank?

-A dozen Pavonan pistoliers advanced confidently over the hilly ground to the west of the hamlet.
-Each was furnished with a brace of pistols, and enclosed in well-fitted armour.
-Several sported blue and white plumes from their helmets.
+In actuality, it was the pistoliers, who advanced confidently over the hilly ground to the west of the hamlet.
+Each was furnished with a brace of pistols, and at least a cuirass and tassets, although some were plated from crown to knee in metal.
 Their mastery of horsemanship was obvious as they came on in close order despite the rough ground.

-Captain Brizzio Scarpa, commanding the Compagnia’s heavy horse quickly realised he could not simply choose to ignore them and continue his attempt to flank the enemy’s main line.
-To do so would most certainly leave these pistoliers free to wreak havoc at the Compagnia’s rear – perhaps killing the artillery crews on the hill, or even capturing the precious baggage train.
+Captain Brizzio Scarpa, commanding the Compagnia’s heavy horse, quickly realised he could not simply choose to ignore the pistoliers and continue his attempt to outflank the enemy’s main line.
+To do so would most certainly leave the enemy free to wreak havoc at the Compagnia’s rear – perhaps attacking the artillery crews on the hill, or even capturing the precious baggage train.
 And so, reluctantly, he ordered his regiment to turn and face them.
-His heart sank as he did so, for he knew full well how difficult it could be for a body of heavily armoured riders such as his own to get to grips such a slippery opponent.
-Light horsemen could perform a nimble dance when they had to.
+His heart sank as he did so, for he knew full well how difficult it could be for a body of heavily armoured riders such as his own to get to grips with such a slippery opponent – light horsemen could perform a nimble dance when they had to.

 As his men turned, the enemy unleashed a loud volley of pistol shots at the Compagnia’s mounted crossbowmen (Game note: 24 shots!)
-Unsurprisingly several of the Compagnia soldiers fell as a consequence, leaving only one pair alive.
-These two, stunned and not exactly sure what to do, nevertheless remained before the foe).
+Unsurprisingly, several of the Compagnia soldiers fell as a consequence, leaving only one pair alive.
+These two, stunned and entirely unsure of themselves, nevertheless remained before the foe.
 (Game Note: I got lucky with the panic test!).

 Captain Scarpa and the heavy-horse should have made their appearance by now, yet there was no sight of them.
-A little while ago he had heard the sound of a volley of firearms, either pistols or handguns – he could not be sure.
+A little while ago he had heard the sound of a volley of firearms from beyond the hamlet, either pistols or handguns – he could not be sure.
 Since then, nothing.
-If the horsemen did not come around the flank it would leave his two regiments facing three enemy regiments of foot and their horse.
+If the horsemen did not come up on the flank, it would leave his two regiments facing three enemy regiments of foot and a regiment of heavy horse.
 The enemy line would extend far beyond his own, allowing them to overlap, flank and so engulf the Compagnia foot.
-Fine soldiers as General Fortebraccio’s men were, it was not likely they would stand their ground if attacked on both sides while pressed to the front.
-He needed Captain Scarpa’s riders.
+Fine soldiers as General Fortebraccio’s men were, it was not likely they would stand their ground if attacked on both sides while simultaneously pressed to the front.
+He needed Scarpa’s riders.